scds/intro-git/introduction.md

 - It’s harder to keep track of which file has what changes.
 - How will this work for collaborative files?

-Version control systems (like git!) fix a lot of these problems.
+Version control systems (like Git!) fix a lot of these problems.
 They automate a lot of the tedious parts of version control and they also provide a lot of tools to help with versioning.
 Some of the benefits of using a version control system include:

 Collaboration
 : Provides easier ways to merge changes together in collaborative settings